MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 Snapshots can be used for and by both sessions and web service APIs.
 You can create a snapshot to freeze a session in time and then use it when consuming a web service.

 These APIs allow you to create and manage session snapshots.
-There are additional snapshot APIs under the session grouping](#sessionsnapshots).
+There are additional snapshot APIs in the [session group](#sessionsnapshots).

 |Snapshot APIs|Description|
 |----|-----------|